 The purpose of this campaign was to retarget people who had visited the Traffic & Conversion Summit website but who hadn’t purchased a ticket.

 There are a few price points for the event and the price increases as time passes.

-About three weeks before the price was increasing from $995 to $1495 we started running this ad:
+About 3 weeks before the price was increased from $995 to $1495 we started running this ad: